 About the Office of Forest Management

 In 2019, as the City of Los Angeles embarks upon a re-invigorated effort to upgrade the City’s urban forest, Mayor Garcetti created the post of City Forest Officer within the Board of Public Works.
 The post is meant to ensure all of the City’s departments and external partners use an integrated approach to achieve a shared vision for L.A.’s urban forest and help implement the urban forestry goals outlined in L.A.’s Green New Deal (https://plan.lamayor.org/).
-These goals include planting 90,000 trees by 2021 and increasing tree canopy by at least 50 percent by 2028 in areas with the least shade, which tend to be the City’s hottest, low-income communities.
+These goals include planting 90,000 trees and increasing tree canopy by at least 50 percent by 2028 in areas with the least shade, which tend to be the City’s hottest, low-income communities.

 Rachel Malarich was hired to manage LA’s urban forest across departments, create a central public information campaign, and complete an Urban Forestry Management Plan, with a focus on equity.
 The work of the Office of City Forest Management will include harmonizing efforts to plant and maintain trees across the City and many different Departments, Divisions and Bureaus.
 This office will work closely with the Urban Forestry Division of StreetsLA (https://streetsla.lacity.org/), which currently oversees street tree maintenance.
 Other key City players in the LA urban forest include the Mayor’s Office (https://www.lamayor.org/), Department of Recreation and Parks (https://www.laparks.org/), LA Sanitation and Environment (https://www.lacitysan.org), Bureau of Engineering (https://eng.lacity.org/), LAFD (https://www.lafd.org/), City Plants (https://www.cityplants.org/) and City Planning (https://planning.lacity.org/).